dwilkie/chibi/README.md

 The master branch contains the code currently on the production server.
 The staging branch contains the code on the staging server

-## Development Method

-1. Create a new feature branch off of master
-2. Write some tests for the new functionality
-3. Implement the code to make the tests pass
-4. Run the tests on the feature branch
-5. Commit the change to the feature branch
-6. Merge the feature branch into staging
-7. Run the tests on the staging branch
-8. Deploy to staging
-9. Manually check that it works in staging
-10. Merge the feature branch into master
-11. Run the tests on master
-12. Deploy to production

 ## Testing

 Run the tests in parallel to save time.